neilgall/adventofcode2019/day7/README.md

 * Rotate the non-fixed digits
 * Recursively generate the permutations with one more fixed digit
 * Copy the data into the output buffer

+## Part 2

+The second half involves running the programs in parallel.
+I chose to run them cooperatively, yielding control each time a value is output.
+This was a fairly straightforward change and led to some better code structure, such as moving the `pc` program counter inside `struct program`.